urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

 ##  Exercise:  Calculate a sequence of numbers

-Produce a gate (generator) which accepts a `@ud` value and calculates the series where the 𝑖-th term in the series is given by the equation
+Produce a gate (generator) which accepts a `@ud` value and calculates the series where the 𝑖^th^ term in the series is given by the equation

 ![](https://latex.codecogs.com/png.image?\large%20\dpi{110}n_{i}%20=%20i^{2}\textrm{,})